compoundingeffects/bigpictureschool/game_theory.md

 This back-and-forth influence is what game theorists call strategic interdependence.
 It's the heart of the whole framework.

-## Finding a stable outcome: the Nash Equilibrium
+## Finding a stable outcome: the Nash equilibrium

 One of the most important ideas in game theory is the Nash equilibrium, named after mathematician John Nash (made famous by the film *A Beautiful Mind*).

-It describes a situation where no one can improve their outcome by changing their own strategy — as long as everyone else stays the course.
+Here's the core idea.
+In any strategic situation, you can ask a simple question about the current state of play: *Given what everyone else is doing, does any player have a reason to change their own strategy?* If the answer is no — if every player is already making the best choice they can, given what the others are doing — then you've found a Nash equilibrium.

-Think of it like this: imagine two gas stations across the street from each other, both charging the same price per gallon.
-If one station raises its price, it loses customers to the other.
-If it lowers the price, it might attract more customers but earn less per sale.
-At some point, both stations settle on a price where neither one benefits from changing — that's a Nash equilibrium.
-It's a kind of stable standoff.
+Think about two gas stations across the street from each other.
+Suppose both are charging the same price per gallon.
+Now ask the question: does either station have a reason to change?
+If one raises its price, it loses customers to the other.
+If it lowers its price, it might attract more customers but earns less on each sale — and the other station will likely respond by lowering its price too, erasing the advantage.
+So at certain prices, neither station benefits from making a move.
+That's a Nash equilibrium: not because the stations stumbled into it, but because each one is already doing the best it can given what the other is doing.

-This concept helps predict how real-world situations are likely to play out because people tend to settle into strategies that they have no reason to abandon.
+The concept is useful because it helps identify outcomes that are *stable* — situations that, once reached, no one has an incentive to walk away from.

 ## Why rational people sometimes end up worse off